tohyuting/tp/docs/DeveloperGuide.md

    method.
 Finally, it return a new CommandResult object, containing a String that indicates a successful addition.

+### AutoComplete feature
+In this section, the functionality of the auto-complete feature will be discussed together with the expected interface.

+#### What is the AutoComplete feature

+#### How it is implemented
+All possible commands and their compulsory prefixes are saved in a SortedSet.

+When a user types a command on the text box, `AutoCompleteTextField#populatePopup` will be called where the user’s input will be matched against the set.

+If the case of a match, a contextMenu showing all possible auto-complete commands will show up.

+This method is implemented such that the results in the contextMenu are constantly updated as the user is typing and this would make it more intuitive for users.

+#### Why it is implemented this way

+The auto-complete feature is implemented this way to reduce the need for space on the GUI by only showing up when there is a potential match.
+It would also serve to value add to the user experience by speeding up the process of typing the full command and reduce mistakes by including all the compulsory prefixes.

+#### How AutoComplete works

+User wishes to enter an `add` command to add a supplier via `add ct/s n/John p/91234567 e/john@example.com r/friend`.

+Upon typing either "a", "ad" or even "add", the auto-complete context menu will pop up showing the possible auto-complete list, mainly:

+add ct/s n/ p/ e/ r/

+add ct/w n/ p/ addr/ r/

+assignmacro a/ cs/

+Upon seeing that, the user will be able to select from those options or use them as a guide to complete his/her commands more intuitively.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**